ESIPFed/data-help-desk/docs/step_by_step/overview_of_planning.md

 announce the desk ahead of the meeting and during the meeting.
 1. **Recruiting**
     - [Recruiting and training volunteers](#recruiting-and-training-personnel) to
-staff the desk along with experts are essential to a successful data help desk.
+staff the desk along with data experts are essential to a successful data help desk.
+Data experts can both staff the desk and give presentations about data and software at the desk.
 This must begin early to allow volunteers and experts to learn about the data help desk event and make plans for attending the event to staff it.
 Providing volunteer guidelines and training for the staff will also need to be completed before the data help desk event.
 1. **Planning user interaction**
     - [Planning user interaction](#planning-user-interaction) at the data help desk such as content to present and how to answer user questions must be done ahead